-\begin{thm} Every linearly ordered compact metric dynamical system is Tame$_\mathbf{1}$. \end{thm} \begin{proof}Let $X$ be a compact metrizable linearly ordered dynamical system.
+\begin{thm} Every linearly ordered compact metric dynamical system is Tame$_\mathbf{1}$. \end{thm} \begin{proof} Let $X$ be a compact metrizable linearly ordered dynamical system.
 Every element $p \in E(X)$ is a LOP selfmap $X \to X$, because $M_+(X,X)$ is pointwise closed.
-So, $E(X)$ is a subspace of $M_+(X,X)$ [Generalized Helly space], which is first countable by Theorem \ref{t:lin-Helly}. \end{proof}
+So, $E(X)$ is a subspace of $M_+(X,X)$ (Generalized Helly space), which is first countable by Theorem \ref{t:lin-Helly}. \end{proof}

-\begin{ex} Consider the linearly ordered $ H_+([0,1])$-system $[0,1]$.
-The enveloping semigroup of this c-order preserving system is a (compact) subspace of the Helly space, which is first countable.
+\begin{ex} Consider the linearly ordered $H_+([0,1])$-system $[0,1]$.
+The enveloping semigroup of this order preserving system is a (compact) subspace of the Helly space, which is first countable.
 So, this system is Tame$_\mathbf{1}$.
 It is not Tame$_{\bf 2}$.
-In fact, it is (like the Helly space) not hereditarily separable.
-There exists a discrete uncountable subspace in the enveloping semigroup.
-For each $z \in [0,1]$ consider the functions
+In fact, it is (like the Helly space) not hereditarily separable. \end{ex}